 This sort of self-aware tourism is rapidly becoming a big trend in the travel industry and ecotourism is set to become even more influential in the future.
 More and more people around the world—in many areas of life, both personally and professionally—are searching for that which gives them more meaning, something that gives them a sense of purpose, and above all that which allows them to really connect with something greater than themselves.

 Eco-friendly tourism is about using travel as a means to achieve this in a sustainable and purposeful way that is of benefit to not just the traveler, but the planet as a whole.
 In a more individual sense, it’s about helping people to experience just what makes travel so special.

 If, when traveling, you’re just staying in a resort the whole time and not getting out and exploring your surroundings, you’re really missing out on what makes travel so special: such as eco-friendly accommodation.
 It’s a unique experience that lets you take in another culture, see a spectacular piece of nature, and see what it is that makes that part of the world so beautiful.
 And again, most importantly, it’s about making it easier to connect with something greater than yourself.

-When it comes to being an ecotourist and travel 2021, whether it’s travel in USA or abroad to other parts of the world, the questions that we should always be asking ourselves are:
+When it comes to being an ecotourist and travel 2023, whether it’s travel in the USA or abroad to other parts of the world, the questions that we should always be asking ourselves are: